 - Close All Categories: Hide the sliders of all categories.

-Transfer ShapekeysSo far we have added morphs to the character but not to her clothes.
-The Transfer Shapekeys tool transfers the body morphs to the clothes meshes.
+Transfer JCMsSo far we have added morphs to the character but not to her clothes.
+The two last buttons in this section transfers the body morphs to the clothes meshes.

 First there is a warning, however.
 If you intend to create low-poly versions of the clothes, as described in the Low-poly Meshes section, you need to do so before transferring morphs to the clothes.
 The reason is that the Quick Low-poly tool only works on meshes without shapekeys.